Cruise Industry AI Visibility Benchmark

 Research Scope

 This benchmark report analyzes how 15 major cruise brands appear in AI-powered search responses across ChatGPT, Google AI Overview, and Perplexity.
 Key findings reveal a significant gap between brand awareness (mention frequency) and brand prominence (position quality).
-Virgin Voyages and Regent Seven Seas lead in position scores despite lower overall visibility, while Royal Caribbean dominates mention frequency but ranks lower in position quality.
-The research uncovered that Cruise Critic accounts for over 40% of all citations, representing both an opportunity and a risk for cruise brands seeking to control their AI narrative.
+Royal Caribbean dominates mention frequency (82 mentions, 11.1% share of voice) while Virgin Voyages and Regent Seven Seas lead in position quality.
+The research uncovered that YouTube and Cruise Critic together account for over 50% of all citations, representing both an opportunity and a risk for cruise brands seeking to control their AI narrative.

 Quality of placement matters more than quantity of mentions.
 Virgin Voyages and Regent Seven Seas achieve the highest position scores despite appearing in fewer AI responses than competitors like Royal Caribbean.
 This paradox reveals that brands can win in AI visibility through strategic positioning rather than pure volume—a fundamental shift from traditional marketing metrics.